example42/puppet-playground/README.md

 Vagrant base boxes urls have been retrieved from Internet sources.

-To remove, fix or add entries please send pull requests for Vagrantfile.
+To remove, fix or add entries please send pull requests for [Vagrantfile]().

 ## INSTALLATION

-Download to a work directory you want (here vagrant-example42):
+Clone this repo to a work directory of your choice (here vagrant-example42):

         git clone --recursive https://github.com/example42/vagrant-example42.git vagrant-example42

 This creates the a multi vm vagrant environment

         cd vagrant-example42
+        vagrant status

-This is enough to play with Puppet (see below).
+This is enough to play with Puppet code (see below).

 If you want to test the NextGet Example42 modules set you have to initialize its submodules (takes time)